 Overview InformationLinden is a tree.
 The dried flower, leaves, and wood are used for medicine.

-Linden leaf is used for colds, stuffy nose, sore throat, breathing problems (bronchitis), headaches, fever, and to make it easier to bring up phlegm by coughing (as an expectorant).
-It is also used for rapid heartbeat, high blood pressure, excessive bleeding (hemorrhage), nervous tension, trouble sleeping (insomnia), problems with bladder control (incontinence), and muscle spasms.
-Linden leaf is also used to cause sweating and increase urine production.
+Some people take linden leaf for colds, stuffy nose, sore throat, breathing problems (bronchitis), headaches (including both sinus and migraine), fever, and to make it easier to bring up phlegm by coughing (as an expectorant).
+It is also taken by mouth for rapid heartbeat, high blood pressure, excessive bleeding (hemorrhage), nervous tension, trouble sleeping (insomnia), excessive excitement (hysteria), problems with bladder control (incontinence), and muscle spasms.
+Linden leaf is also by mouth to cause sweating and increase urine production.

-Linden wood is used for liver disease and gallbladder disease, and for infection and swelling beneath the skin (cellulitis).
-Charcoal made from linden wood is used for intestinal disorders.
+Linden wood is taken by mouth for liver disease and gallbladder disease, and for infection and swelling beneath the skin (cellulitis).
+Charcoal made from linden wood is taken by mouth for intestinal disorders.

 Some people apply linden directly to the skin for itchy skin, joint pain (rheumatism), and certain lower leg wounds (ulcus cruris) caused by poor blood circulation.